-The effects of weather on electricity usage can adversely affect operating results.
+The effects of weather on electricity usage can adversely affect results of operations.

-Weather conditions can adversely affect PGE's revenues and costs, impacting the Company's financial and operating results.
-Variations in temperatures can affect customer demand for electricity, with warmer-than-normal winters or cooler-than-normal summers reducing energy sales and revenues.
+Weather conditions can adversely affect PGE's revenues and costs, impacting the Company's results of operations.
+Variations in temperatures can affect customer demand for electricity, with warmer-than-normal winters or cooler-than-normal summers reducing the demand for energy.
 Weather conditions are the dominant cause of usage variations from normal seasonal patterns, particularly for residential customers.
 Severe weather can also disrupt energy delivery and damage the Company's transmission and distribution system.